 The summer months are known for overbearing humidity and a good chance of rain, with September typically having the highest rainfall of the year.
 If you’re hoping to avoid extreme heat and heavy rain, don’t plan to visit Bangkok from May through mid-October.

-Our advice: That said, Bangkok has lots of indoor activities making it possible to escape extreme heat or heavy rainfall, so we’d recommend planning your trip based on the other areas you plan to visit since they may not have as many things to do indoors.
+Our advice: That said, Bangkok has lots of indoor activities that make it possible to escape extreme heat or heavy rainfall, so we’d recommend planning your trip based on the other areas you plan to visit since they may not have as many things to do indoors.

 How to get to Bangkok city center from the airport